dumbo25/newt/README.md

 - MicroSD card USB 3.0 readers (10 total)

 ## Installation
-OSID can run on the Raspberry Pi OS Desktop or it can be run headless from another server on a home LAN.
+Newt can run on the Raspberry Pi OS Desktop or it can be run headless from another server on a home LAN.

 These directions assume a Raspberry Pi is properly setup and running Raspberry Pi OS and the goal is to run the MicroSD Card duplicator as a networked device on a home LAN.